-1. From the TERMINAL section of the Home window in the web interface, click the link Go to pointing mode.
-The Pointing window opens, and the EXPLORER 500 enters pointing mode.

-At this point the EXPLORER 500 may make a sound.
+- 1. From the TERMINAL section of the Dashboard, click the link Go to pointing mode.
+The Pointing window opens, and the EXPLORER 500 enters pointing mode. - Note At this point the EXPLORER 500 may make a sound.
 This sound is used for pointing the antenna.
 The frequency of the sound increases with the signal strength.

-To toggle the pointing sound on/off, press \triangle or ∇ on the keypad of the EXPLORER 500.
+To toggle the pointing sound on/off, press ▲ or ▼on the keypad of the

+EXPLORER 500.